Monday 9 September 1940

 In addition, the Italians start trying something that will be a recurrent theme throughout the war: appealing to local ethnic/religious resentments as a motivating tool.
-Leaflets dropped on Jaffa promote the idea that Palestinian Arabs will become free if they join the Axis war effort.
+Leaflets are dropped on Jaffa to promote the idea that Palestinian Arabs will become free if they join the Axis war effort.
 In fact, there is tremendous sympathy for the Axis throughout the Arab world for several different reasons, so these leaflets drop on fertile ground (so to speak).
 The British administer Mandatory Palestine, but the obvious subtext is an appeal to anti-Semitic/anti-British groups such as the Black Hand.
 They have been causing problems for the British for years, most significantly during the Arab Revolt of 1936-1939.

 Free France: French forces in India join the Free French movement.

-US Military: With a new $5 million appropriation available, the US Navy places orders for seven battleships, 12 aircraft carriers and 191 additional ships.
+US Military: With a new $5 million appropriation available, the US Navy places orders for seven battleships, 12 aircraft carriers, and 191 additional ships.

-Colonel Carl Spaatz, having completed his tour as special military observer in England, departs for the US via Lisbon to become an assistant to the head of the Army Air Corps, with a promotion to Brigadier General.
+Colonel Carl Spaatz, having completed his tour as a special military observer in England, departs for the US via Lisbon to become an assistant to the head of the Army Air Corps, with a promotion to Brigadier General.

 US Secretary of the Navy Frank Knox, on tour of naval operations in the Hawaiian Islands, visits the USS Enterprise.